OpenF2/F2/docs/src/container-development.md

 ### Choices

-In order to ensure that apps built using F2 are successful, they must be accessible.
+In order to ensure that containers built using F2 are successful, they must be accessible.
 As such, F2 made choices for which open-source libraries and frameworks would be leveraged to reduce the level of effort across F2 adopters.

 [Read more about those choices in the Framework](index.html#choices).

 Ultimately, the responsibility of app design falls on either the Container or App Developer or both.
 In many cases, Container Developers will provide App Developers will visual designs, style guides or other assets required to ensure apps have the form and function for a given container.
 Container Developers may also [provide CSS for App Developers](index.html#creating-a-common-look-and-feel) to adhere to&mdash;which should be easy since F2 enforces a [consistent HTML structure across all containers and apps](app-development.html#automatic-consistency).
+In other cases, Container and App Developers may never know each other and it's important everyone strictly adheres to the guidelines set forth in this documentation.

 * * * *

 ## Developing F2 Containers

 A container is a browser-based web application which brings F2 apps together onto a seamless user interface.
-It can also provide data and horsepower to its apps in the form of request-response web services or streaming data feeds.
+It can also provide data and user context to its apps in the form of request-response web services or streaming data feeds.

 ### Including the F2 SDK